What's the difference between press releases and public relations?

 - Extend the coverage of ongoing PR campaigns by repackaging stories for new outlets

-We use analytics to measure the impact of every release and PR initiative, tying communication efforts directly to awareness and business goals.
+At Axia Public Relations, we use analytics to measure the impact of every release and PR initiative, tying communication efforts directly to awareness and business goals.
 Think of each press release as one snapshot within a larger brand documentary.
 The goal is not just coverage.
-It is alignment, making sure what gets said matches how you want to be perceived.
+It is alignment, making sure what others say matches how you want to be perceived.

-You do not need to choose between a press release and public relations.
+You do not need to choose between a press release and PR.
 You need to understand the role each one plays.
 The press release is not the strategy; it is an expression of the strategy.
-Public relations looks at where your brand is going and how you will get there, then selects the right tools, including press releases, to shape your story.
+PR looks at where your brand is going and how you will get there, then selects the right tools, including press releases, to shape your story.

 When they work together, you are not just chasing attention.
 You are building recognition and trust in a way that lasts.